-The Digital Professional for Health and Care (40 credits)
+Digital Technology in Health and Social Care (40 credits; compulsory).

-Decision Making in Health and Social Care Settings (20 credits)
+Decision-making in Health and Social Care Settings (20 credits; compulsory)

 Possession of a minimum of a 2:2 honours degree or professional qualification from a recognised British of overseas institution, or appropriate organisational competency in the digital health and social care field

 Applicants must be employed in an appropriate setting to draw on professional context for learning.